Quasi-Periodic Solutions For Nonlinear Klein-Gordon Equations

-The crux of the iteration starting in sect.
-5.3, is the invertibility of the linearized operators, which uses {\it multiscale} analysis.
-Here multiscale means {\it both} in space and time, or rather in the conjugate space-time Fourier space.
-From this standpoint, the earlier sections address the initial scale (or initial scales).
-The idea of multiscale analysis (MA) originated in the study of Anderson localization in \cite{FS}.
-Since the readers may not be familiar with it and since it is an alternative to the exponential map-KAM approach, below we explain some of its main ideas and try to make comparisons when appropriate.

 Central is the control of resonances at each scale.
 More precisely, for our problem, say scale $N$ means that the Fourier variables are restricted to the cube $\Lambda_N=[-N, N]^{b+d}$ and the linearized operator is restricted to $\Lambda_N$.
 One covers $\Lambda_N$ by smaller cubes $\Lambda_{N'}$ with appropriately chosen $N'\ll N$.
-MA requires that there are only {\it few} resonant $\Lambda_{N'}$.
-The version of MA that is relevant here is \cite{BGS} -- {\it few} means that at each scale $N$, there are only {\it sublinear in} $N$, resonant $N'$-cubes.
+MA requires that there is {\it separation} of the resonant cubes $\Lambda_{N'}$, or there are only few of them.
+The version of MA that is relevant here is \cite{BGS} and \cite{W1} -- {\it few} means that at each scale $N$, there are only {\it sublinear in} $N$, resonant $N'$-cubes.
+For small scales $N$, there is separation, as mentioned in sect.~1.4; while for larger scales, few resonances, from Diophantine property and the decaying nonlinear term.

-However, due to the space $j$-direction and in view of the characteristics $\Cal C$ defined in (1.9), there are a priori many more resonances than sublinear.
-This is the main new difficulty compared to \cite{BGS} and is solved by a (weakly nonlinear) eigenvalue analysis of a self-adjoint auxiliary operator and establishing a Lipschitz family of functions which control the invertibility of the linearized operators in Lemma 5.4.

-Using this Lipschitz family, one is then able to reduce to the sublinear MA setting as in \cite{BGS}.
-There is, however, a fine point, namely this auxiliary operator {\it depends} on the spectral parameter $E$, which is set to be $E=0$ here, since we seek invertibility.
-Therefore this Lipschitz family is $E$-dependent and the {\it sublinearity} also.
-But it suffices, since we seek {\it specific} solutions to NLKG and hence only need that $0$ is {\it not} in the spectra of the truncated linearized operators.
-In other words, we deal with a spectral {\it point} and {\it not} a spectral interval; the analysis is at the level of Green's functions and not the spectrum.
-This minimizes the impact of dense spectrum and NLKG proceeds as NLS \cite{W3}.
-It seems to differ from the KAM-reducibility proof of NLS in \cite{EK}, cf. also \cite{PP}; the corresponding reducibility for NLKG, however, is unclear.

-We remark that aside from the Green's functions, \cite{BGS} also proves that the spectrum is pure point with exponentially decaying eigenfunctions.
-It deals with a linear difference operator, which has the time $n$-direction only.
-Consequently, sublinear number of resonances is established using covariance, {\it independent} of the spectral parameter $E$.
-(Cf. sects.
-5 and 6 of \cite{BGS}.)
-In \cite{W1}, this is generalized to a quantum harmonic oscillator with a time quasi-periodic potential, which has the additional space $j$-direction.
-Pure point spectrum is proven by establishing bi-Lipschitz eigenvalues.
-(Cf. sects.
-4 and 5 of \cite{W1}.)

-{\it Remark.} In terms of the linearized operators, here as well as in \cite{W3}, the Green's function analysis is akin to that in sect.
-3 of \cite{W1}.
-The analogues of sects.
-4 and 5 of \cite{W1}, on the other hand, could be difficult for NLKG due to dense spectrum.